Content

 These can be also classified into typical and atypical stims.
 Typical ones are non-disruptive behaviors that everyone experiences at some point in time; for example, foot tapping, cracking knuckles, and playing with hair.
 Atypical stims, on the other hand, are disruptive and happen because of an underlying disorder.
 For example, walking on tiptoes, jumping repeatedly, and chewing non-edible items like clothes or hair.

-What is common for all these behaviors is the fact that they are purely sensation-seeking.
-When stims turn dangerous and can cause physical damage, then they are termed self-injurious behavior (SIB).
+All of these behaviors are purely sensation-seeking.
+When stims turn dangerous and can cause physical harm, then they are termed self-injurious behavior (SIB).

 Why Does Stimming Happen?